Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and already describes the suppressionId parameter.
-The description adds no additional meaning beyond what the schema provides.
+Schema coverage is 100% for the single parameter, and the description adds no additional semantic detail beyond what the schema already provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.